 But there were lots of grasshoppers, woodlice, worms, crickets and spiders.
 So of course, this made the diet a little more varied.
-And although supplies wouldn’t last long between these meetings.
-It all certainly helped between my own caught items.
+Although supplies wouldn’t last long between these meetings – it all certainly helped between my own caught items.

-Wild caught feeding to still very much frowned upon in social media group and forums.
-And I get it, I do.
+Wild caught feeding is still very much frowned upon in social media groups and forums.
+You know what, I get it, I do.

 The old come-back of “what about parasite?” and “what about pesticides?”.
-And of course, these are very valid questions.
+Of course, these are very valid questions.

 So lets go over these shall we, and some methods I use to catch bugs in the process.